23 October 2020

 - The U.S. Department of State has issued a Level 3 Travel Advisory for Slovenia advising citizens to reconsider travel to Slovenia due to the Covid-19 epidemic.
 Register with the Embassy (STEP) for the latest updates.

-- Slovenia has entered a second-wave of Covid-19 cases.
+- Slovenia has entered a second-wave of Covid-19 cases, with the Slovenian government declaring a new epidemic on 18 October.
 See the current number of active cases and other statistics.
-Nevertheless, services remain widely available, and shops, churches, and schools are open.

 - Social distance: In public, maintain a safe distance (6 feet / 2 meters) from other people.